Exporting to the Middle East from the UK: What Documents Do You Need?

 - Halal certification — required for food products, certain cosmetics, and some pharmaceuticals.
 Must be issued by a Saudi-recognised halal certification body.

-Saudi customs compliance requirements have become more systematised in recent years under the Saudi Customs Authority's modernisation programme, but they remain more demanding than EU requirements.
+Saudi customs compliance requirements have become more systematised in recent years under the modernisation programme of ZATCA (the Zakat, Tax and Customs Authority), but they remain more demanding than EU requirements.
 A Saudi-experienced freight forwarder or customs agent is strongly recommended for first-time exporters to the Kingdom.

 Qatar, Kuwait, and Bahrain

 Qatar, Kuwait, and Bahrain broadly follow the Gulf Cooperation Council (GCC) approach to import documentation.
-A stamped Certificate of Origin from a UK Chamber of Commerce is typically required.
+For Qatar and Kuwait, the requirement is typically an Arab Certificate of Origin certified by the Arab British Chamber of Commerce, usually legalised as a set with the commercial invoice.
 Commercial invoices should be detailed and accurate.
 The legalisation requirements are generally less demanding than in Saudi Arabia for most goods, but specific product categories may still require conformity certificates or other destination-specific documentation.

 For all three markets, check requirements with your buyer's customs agent before shipping.
 Documentation requirements can vary by goods category, shipment value, and the specific port of entry.